milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 my-release-pulsar-zookeeper-2                   1/1     Running     0          13m
 ```

-When the Milvus cluster is installed, you can learn how to [Connect to Milvus server](manage_connection.md).
+When the Milvus cluster is installed, you can learn how to [manage Collections](manage-collections.md).

 ## Connect to Milvus